tanguySnoeck/Fuzzer/README.md

 You can play with the arguments to see which ones work best and generate files that crash the converter.

-To run the generation fuzzer, open a terminal window from the generation folder and use one of the following command:
+To run the <b>generation fuzzer</b>, open a terminal window from the generation folder and use one of the following commands:

     python3 generation.py [number of files generated]

     python generation.py [number of files generated]

+## Crash:

-When running the fuzzer with 1000 as the number of files generated, I manage to consistently obtain 4 different errors.
+When running the fuzzer with 1000 as the number of files generated, we manage to consistently obtain 4 different errors.

 The first error that was found when making the fuzzer was when the version number was between 20 and 29 (in base 10).
 To find such a file in the generationCrash directory, you can search for "v2" and you should find at least a few .img files that start with v20 or v21, or v22 ... v29.
-At first we though of using numbers higher than 100, however this did not make the tool crash.
+At first, we thought of using numbers higher than 100, however this did not make the tool crash.

-The second error was found much later when making the fuzzer, it involves the author name, and basically, some times, when making a file that does not finish the author name by a 00 (hex), and the file not having any 00 soon after, the converter seems to crash with an "xxx stack smashing detected xxx: ../converter terminated" error.
+The second error was found much later when making the fuzzer, it involves the author name, and basically, sometimes, when making a file that does not finish the author name by a 00 (hex), and the file not having any 00 soon after, the converter seems to crash with an "xxx stack smashing detected xxx: ../converter terminated" error.
 Sometimes, this error gets even worse and prints a lot more information:

 ```
 * stack smashing detected *: ../converter terminated